twomice/com.joineryhq.profcond/README.md

 ### [rule-name]
 * Must be a unique string within this entity-type/entity-id section.
 * Must also be suitable for use as a CSS class.
+* Special values:
-* The special name 'onload' defines a rule which fires upon page load;
+  - 'onload' defines a rule which fires upon page load; its key is 'onload' and its value is an array in the form of [condition-success]; upon page load, the state described in this rule is applied unconditionally.
+  - 'js_inject' defines a single JavaScript file which will be inected into the page; its key is 'js_inject' and its value is a path (relative to the path described below in "Custom Asset Files") to the relevant JavaScript file.
+    (Note that JavaScript files injected by this method will not have proper access to localization strings for use in `ts()`.)
-  its key is 'onload' and its value is an array in the form of [condition-success];
+  - 'css_inject' defines a single CSS style file which will be inected into the page; its key is 'css_inject' and its value is a path (relative to the path described below in "Custom Asset Files") to the relevant CSS style file.
-  upon page load, the state described in this rule is applied unconditionally.

 ### "limit"
 Optional array defining a regular expression that will limit the forms on which